SUDER: Self-Improving Unified Large Multimodal Models for Understanding and Generation with Dual Self-Rewards: Technical Appendices

 \subsection{Details of the Understanding Benchmarks}

 We provide the details of the understanding benchmarks used in our experiments in this section. \paragraph{HalluBench~\citep{zhao2023beyond}} is a benchmark to evaluate hallucination of VLMs.
 It asks a set of visual questions with one original image and one modified image (the answers for a question can be different, considering the image content). \paragraph{LLaVABench} evaluates model capabilities on challenging tasks and novel domains through a diverse set of 24 images and 60 questions, covering indoor/outdoor scenes, memes, paintings, sketches, etc., each paired with detailed, manually curated descriptions and carefully selected questions. \paragraph{POPE~\citep{li2023evaluating}} is a benchmark for object hallucination evaluation.
 It contains approximately 8910 cases over three tracks of object hallucination: random, popular, and adversarial.
-We report the overall results on the random track, following the previous works. \paragraph{MMB~\citep{liu2024mmbench}} is a multi-modality benchmark that performs objective evaluation for VLMs with over 3,000 multiple-choice questions covering 20 ability dimensions. \paragraph{SEED~\citep{li2024seed}} consists of 24K multiple-choice questions with accurate human annotations, which cover 27 evaluation dimensions. \paragraph{MMMU~\citep{yue2024mmmu}} includes multi-choice questions and open-ended QA, with 62 and 988 cases, respectively.
+We report the overall results on the random track, following the previous works. \paragraph{MMB~\citep{liu2024mmbench}} is a multi-modality benchmark that performs objective evaluation for VLMs with over 3,000 multiple-choice questions covering 20 ability dimensions. \paragraph{SEED~\citep{li2024seed}} consists of 24K multiple-choice questions with accurate human annotations, which cover 27 evaluation dimensions.